Esophagitis: Mechanism

-The esophagus is a muscular tube made of both voluntary and involuntary muscles.
+The esophagus is a muscular tube containing both voluntary and involuntary muscles.
 It is responsible for peristalsis of food.
 It is about 8 inches long and passes through the diaphragm before entering the stomach.
 The esophagus is made up of three layers: from the inside out, they are the mucosa, submucosa, muscularis externa.
-The mucosa, the inner most layer and lining of the esophagus, is composed of stratified squamous epithelium, lamina propria, and muscularis mucosae.
+The mucosa, the innermost layer and lining of the esophagus, is composed of stratified squamous epithelium, lamina propria, and muscularis mucosae.
 At the end of the esophagus is the lower esophageal sphincter, which normally prevents stomach acid from entering the esophagus.

 If the sphincter is not sufficiently tight, it may allow acid to enter the esophagus, causing inflammation of one or more layers.
 Esophagitis may also occur if an infection is present, which may be due to bacteria, viruses, or fungi; or by diseases that affect the immune system.

-Irritation can be caused by GERD, vomiting, surgery, medications, hernias, and radiation injury.
+GERD, vomiting, surgery, medications, hernias, and radiation injury can irritate the esophagus.
 Inflammation can cause the esophagus to narrow, which makes swallowing food difficult and may result in food bolus impaction.

 Diagnosis

 Esophagitis can be diagnosed by upper endoscopy, biopsy, upper GI series (or barium swallow), and laboratory tests.

 An upper endoscopy is a procedure to look at the esophagus by using an endoscope.
-While looking at the esophagus, the doctor is able to take a small biopsy.
-The biopsy can be used to confirm inflammation of the esophagus.
+While looking at the esophagus, the doctor can take a small biopsy.
+The biopsy can be used to confirm esophageal inflammation.

 An upper GI series uses a barium contrast, fluoroscopy, and an X-ray.
-During a barium X-ray, a solution with barium or pill is taken before getting an X-ray.
+During a barium X-ray, a barium solution or pill is taken before getting an X-ray.
 The barium makes the organs more visible and can detect if there is any narrowing, inflammation, or other abnormalities that can be causing the disease.
 The upper GI series can be used to find the cause of GI symptoms.
 An esophagram is if only the throat and esophagus are looked at.

 Laboratory tests can be done on biopsies removed from the esophagus and can help determine the cause of the esophagitis.
 Laboratory tests can help diagnose a fungal, viral, or bacterial infection.
 Scanning for white blood cells can help diagnose eosinophil esophagitis.

 Some lifestyle indicators for this disease include stress, unhealthy eating, smoking, drinking, family history, allergies, and immunodeficiency.